kubeskoop/kubeskoop.github.io/docs/intro.md

 # License
 Most source code in KubeSkoop which running on userspace are licensed under the [Apache License, Version 2.0](https://raw.githubusercontent.com/alibaba/kubeskoop/main/LICENSE.md).
-The BPF code in `/bpf` directory are licensed under the [GPL v2.0](https://raw.githubusercontent.com/alibaba/kubeskoop/main/bpf/COPYING) to compat with Linux kernel helper functions.
+The BPF code in `/bpf` directory are licensed under the [GPL v2.0](https://raw.githubusercontent.com/alibaba/kubeskoop/main/bpf/COPYING) to compact with Linux kernel helper functions.